 Your work isn’t done once you’ve secured an interview.
 In fact, interview preparation is arguably the most important part of the application process.
 In the days leading up to your interview, take the time thoroughly research the following:

-- The position.
-Familiarize yourself with the job description and develop a thorough understanding of the qualities a candidate needs to succeed within the role.
+The position.
+Familiarize yourself with the job description and develop a thorough understanding of the qualities a candidate needs to succeed in the role.
 Then, write down or think of scenarios in which you’ve already demonstrated each of these qualities.

 The more prep-work you do, the less nervous you’ll be.